ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 *Note: This option is visible in osu!taiko, but it does not do anything that affects gameplay.*

-Circle Size, commonly abbreviated as CS, exists only in osu! and osu!catch game modes.
+Circle Size, commonly abbreviated as CS, exists only in osu! and osu!catch.
 CS determines the size of hit objects or, more specifically in osu!catch, determines the size of the catcher and fruit.
 The values range from 2 to 7; higher CS values will make hit objects smaller.
 Using the highest value will make the hit objects as big as the cursor.

 Most beatmaps use a value of 3 or 4, while a value of 5 or 6 is sometimes used and a value of 7 is almost never used.
 A value of 7 onwards is likely to be seen when using the [Hard Rock](/wiki/Game_modifier/Hard_Rock) mod.